danielkruse/tensorflow-sandbox/README.md

 #### Windows 10

-Please refer to the [CUDA® install guide for Windows](https://docs.nvidia.com/cuda/cuda-installation-guide-microsoft-windows/). **TensorFlow will not load without the cuDNN64_8.dll file.**
+Please refer to [GPU Windows setup](https://www.tensorflow.org/install/gpu#windows_setup) from TensorFlow and the [CUDA® install guide for Windows](https://docs.nvidia.com/cuda/cuda-installation-guide-microsoft-windows/). **TensorFlow will not load without the cuDNN64_8.dll file.**

 Add the CUDA®, CUPTI, and cuDNN installation directories to the %PATH% environmental variable.
 For example, if the CUDA® Toolkit is installed to `C:\Program Files\NVIDIA GPU Computing Toolkit\CUDA\v11.0` and cuDNN to `C:\tools\cuda`, update your `%PATH%` to match